HughP/dnj-corpus/README.md

 Tasks:

-1. I would like to count unique stems and their variations.
+1. I would like to count unique lexical strings and their variations.

-How do I expect to count variations? the following would all be variations.
-(I know that they might not be the same "lexical" word but that is a small aside for me right now.)
+ What do I mean by variations? the following would all be variations.
+(I know that they might not be the same "lexical word" but that is a small aside for me right now.)
 ```
 =ban-
 =ban`